balvantchauhan/Spark-Fund-Investment-Assignment/README.md

 # Business and Data Understanding
   Spark Funds has two minor constraints for investments:

-It wants to invest between 5 to 15 million USD per round of investment
+* It wants to invest between 5 to 15 million USD per round of investment

-It wants to invest only in English-speaking countries because of the ease of communication with the companies it would invest in
+* It wants to invest only in English-speaking countries because of the ease of communication with the companies it would invest in

-For your analysis, consider a country to be English speaking only if English is one of the official languages in that country Markup : <kbd>⌘F</kbd>
+* For your analysis, consider a country to be English speaking only if English is one of the official languages in that country

-Markup : - [ ] An uncompleted task
-              - [ ] A subtask